Kotlin/kotlinx-atomicfu/README.md

 * Declare atomic variables as `private val` or `internal val`.
 You can use just (public) `val`, but make sure they are not directly accessed outside of your Kotlin module (outside of the source set).
   Access to the atomic variable itself shall be encapsulated.
-* To expose the value of an atomic property to the public, use a delegated property declared in the same scope:
+* To expose the value of an atomic property to the public, use a delegated property declared in the same scope (see [atomic delegates](#atomic-delegates) section for details):

 ```kotlin
 private val _foo = atomic<T>(initial) // private atomic, convention is to name it with leading underscore